Taylor-DeVries/f1-telemetry-data-dashboard/README.md

 - Click "Generate Demo Data" on the home page
 - Customize track parameters (speed, RPM, lap time, driver style)
 - Generate realistic F1 telemetry data instantly
-- Perfect for testing and showcasing the application

 ### 2. Upload Real Telemetry Data
 - Drag and drop a CSV file or click to browse